 Joe, who joined Loughborough as a student on the Sport with a Foundation Year for Elite Athletes programme, is currently based in The Studio – Loughborough University's business incubator – where he sits alongside fellow like-minded entrepreneurs who are also developing new, innovative and sustainable businesses.

-“theathleteplace is an online platform creating guidance and information for athletes and their parents in track and field athletics,” he explained.
+“The Athlete Place is an online education platform that offers guidance and information to athletes and their parents across all sports and abilities,” he explained.

 “Initially it took a focus on mental health in athletes but then I later realised that there’s so much more to wellbeing than just mental health.